-We draw attention to Note 2 in the consolidated financial statements, which indicates that SQI Diagnostics Inc. has a history of net losses and negative cash flows from operations, which are expected to continue in the near term.
-As stated in Note 2, these events or conditions, along with other matters as set forth in Note 2, indicate that material uncertainties exist that cast significant doubt regarding the Company's ability to continue as a going concern.
+We draw attention to Note 2 in the consolidated financial statements, which indicates that the Company incurred a net loss of \$18,523,000 during the year ended September 30, 2022 and, as of that date, the Company's current liabilities exceeded its total assets by \$7,428,000.
+As stated in Note 2, these events or conditions, along with other matters as set forth in Note 2, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.